 - A. Employees will be paid at a straight-time rate even though they do not work. - B. In addition to Subsection A above, employees will be paid for the hours actually worked on a holiday at the overtime rate, in accordance with Article 8, Overtime. - C. For full-time or part-time employees with a Monday-through-Friday work schedule: - 1.
 When a holiday falls on a Saturday, the Friday before will be the holiday. - 2.
 When a holiday falls on a Sunday, the following Monday will be the holiday. - D. For full-time or part-time employees who do not have a Monday-through-Friday work schedule: - 1.
 When a holiday falls on the employee's scheduled workday, that day will be considered the holiday. - 2.
 When a holiday falls on the employee's scheduled day off, the Agency will treat the employee's workday before or after as the holiday.
-An employee may request an alternate day off as his/her holiday as long as the requested day off falls within the same pay period as the holiday.
-The Employer may approve or disapprove the request.
+An employee may request an alternate day off as their holiday as long as the requested day off falls within the same pay period as the holiday.
+The Employer may approve or disapprove the request. - E. The holiday for night shift employees whose work schedule begins on one calendar day and ends on the next will be determined by the Agency.
+It will start either at: - 1.
+The beginning of the scheduled night shift that begins on the holiday; or - 2.
+The beginning of the shift that precedes the holiday.